International Cospas-Sarsat Programme: MEOSAR

 The most recent space segment augmentation for Cospas-Sarsat is MEOSAR.
-MEOSAR blends the advantages of the LEOSAR and GEOSAR systems, while avoiding the drawbacks.
-Over time there will be more than 70 MEOSAR satellites, and the MEOSAR system will become the dominant space-segment capability of Cospas-Sarsat.
+MEOSAR blends the advantages of the LEOSAR and GEOSAR systems, while avoiding their drawbacks.
+The MEOSAR system is becoming the dominant capability of Cospas-Sarsat.
 In addition to the large number of satellites, the MEOSAR system benefits from relatively large satellite footprints and sufficient satellite motion relative to a point on the ground to allow the use of Doppler measurements as part of the method of calculating a distress beacon's location.
 MEOSAR consists of SARR transponders aboard the following navigation-satellite constellations: the European Union's Galileo, Russia's Glonass, and the United States' Global Positioning System (GPS).
 In November 2022, China became the newest MEOSAR space-segment provider, with Cospas-Sarsat SAR payloads aboard six of its BeiDou (BDS) navigation spacecraft.
 The first SAR-equipped BDS spacecraft was launched on 19 September 2018, and the last on 23 November 2019.

 Operational distribution of MEOSAR alert data began at 1300 UTC on 13 December 2016.
-This operational phase of MEOSAR is known as the early operational capability (EOC), and is being carried out with continued testing and adjustment in preparation for an initial operational capability (IOC) phase expected to be declared early in 2023.
+Following continued testing and adjustment, a declaration of initial operational capability (IOC) was made by the Cospas-Sarsat Council effective from 25 April 2023.
 The MEOSAR system advances the ability to provide near-instantaneous detection, identification, and location-determination of 406-MHz beacons.
 Prior to the operational introduction of MEOSAR, MEOSAR data was successfully used to assist in determining the crash location of EgyptAir flight 804 in the Mediterranean Sea.
 The location of a distress beacon is calculated by the receiving LUT by analyzing the frequency-difference-of-arrival (related to Doppler-induced variations), and/or the time-difference-of-arrival of a beacon's radio signal due to the differences in distance between the beacon and each MEOSAR satellite that may be in view.

 With respect to GPS-hosted payloads, experimental S-band payloads aboard 18 GPS Block IIR and GPS Block IIF satellites, and four payloads aboard GPS Block IIIA satellites are used operationally by the Cospas-Sarsat System.
-GPS Block IIIF satellites are planned to have dedicated, operational L-band SAR payloads, with launches beginning around 2026.
+GPS Block IIIF satellites are planned to have dedicated, operational L-band SAR payloads provided by Canada, with launches beginning around 2026.
 The GPS SAR system is known as the Distress Alerting Satellite System (DASS) by NASA.

 Additionally, the Galileo component of the MEOSAR system is able to download information back to the distress radio-beacon by encoding "Return Link Service" messages into the Galileo navigation data stream.
 It can be used to activate an indicator on the beacon to confirm receipt of the distress message.